NF measurement using a Spectrum Analyzer

 To determine the dBm level that a 50-ohm noise source with a 15.5 dB ENR would read on a 50-ohm spectrum analyzer in a 1 Hz resolution bandwidth (RBW), follow these steps:

-Understand the ENR Concept: The ENR (Equivalent Noise Ratio) of a noise source is defined as: ENR (dB) = Noise Source Power (dBm) − Thermal Noise Floor (dBm)
+Understand the ENR Concept: The ENR (Excess Noise Ratio) of a noise source is defined as: ENR (dB) = Noise Source Power (dBm) − Thermal Noise Floor (dBm)

 Calculate the Thermal Noise Floor: